Birding in La Serena

 Curious group: young male, female and calf

 One of the best places in Extremadura for birding is Sierra de San Pedro, on the border of the provinces of Cáceres and Badajoz.
-Do you want to do birding in Sierra de San Pedro?
+Do you want to do birding in Sierra San Pedro?
 Below you will discover some keys and the most emblematic species.
 If you want to hire a guide and get the most out of your visit, click on the link to see the conditions.
 However, we can tailor-make a package to suit your preferences.

 Mapin species